ComScore

 • Weight: 3 to 7 pounds

-• Personality: Extroverted, active, bold
+• Personality: extroverted, active, bold

-• Coat: Long, double-coated
+• Coat: long, double-coated

-• Color: Variety of colors
+• Color: variety of colors

 • Life Expectancy: 12 to 16 years

 Toy breeds abound on this list, and the Pomeranian is one of the most popular.
 People around the globe love these tiny companions.
 This is probably because they have a positive disposition, are smart (so they grasp commands early and stick with them) and short bursts of playtime indoors is enough to get them some daily exercise.
+Also, living with a Pom means you get to cuddle with one of the most fluffy dog breeds, a welcome sensory experience for anyone, especially small children and seniors.

 low maintenance dog breeds miniature schnauzer